anarbikov/Skillcinema/README.md

-All films and related information in one app
+All films and related information in one app  (more than 20 screens)
 Please check screenshots and video below which show the application at work
 **Used technologies:**
 Kotlin, XML, Room, Hilt,  Clean Architecture, Flow, MVVM, Coroutines, Retrofit, REST, Unit Testing, Mockito, Espresso, Firebase